 Lithaen

-A former maid in the Glass Castle and Chaol’s former lover.
-She cheated on him with Roland Havilliard and left with him to Meah.
+Lithaen was a former maid in the Glass Castle and Chaol’s first love interest.
+She cheated on him with Roland Havilliard and departed with him to Meah.

 Lord Westfall